-Internationally, the ultra-deepwater and deepwater floater markets are generally strong and continue to show signs of further strengthening, particularly in the ultra-deepwater segment where there are few uncontracted rigs available to work in 2012.
+Internationally, the ultra-deepwater and deepwater floater markets are generally strong and continue to show signs of further strengthening, particularly in the ultra-deepwater segment where there are few uncontracted rigs available to work in 2012, with the market remaining tight into early 2013.
 We believe that the decreasing availability of rigs in this market will continue to put upward pressure on dayrates during the remainder of 2012.
-However, due to our contracted backlog in 2012, we have limited availability in this market (see - Contract Drilling Backlog).
-In addition, based on March 2012 analyst data, there are over 90 ultra-deepwater and deepwater floaters under construction, over half of which are expected to enter the market in 2012 through 2014.
-Although there are a few exceptions, many of these floaters scheduled for delivery beyond 2012 are not yet contracted for future work.
+However, due to our contracted backlog in 2012 and 2013, we have limited availability in this market (see - Contract Drilling Backlog).
+In addition, based on second quarter 2012 analyst data, there are over 90 floater rigs, primarily ultra-deepwater and deepwater units, on order or under construction, including 33 rigs reportedly awarded for construction by Petróleo Brasileiro S.A., or Petrobras.
+Over half of these rigs are expected to be delivered and enter the market during the remainder of 2012 through 2014.
+Not counting the 33 rigs Petrobras has announced it intends to have built, many of the floaters scheduled for delivery after 2012 are not yet contracted for future work, including two of our drillships under construction.